rabbid10/UpdatePlexEpisodesByFileName/README.md

 # UpdatePlexEpisodesByFileName.py

-This script will update the Plex database for specified 'TV Shows' to reflect the name of the episode defined in the file.
+This script will update episode names in the Plex database for specified 'TV Shows' to reflect the name of the episode defined by the file name.

 ## Requirements
 plexapi.server - https://github.com/pkkid/python-plexapi